Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: Probabilistic Soft Logic

 \subsubsection{Aggregates}

-One of the most powerful features of PSL is its ability to easily define \emph{aggregates}, which are rules that define random variables to be deterministic functions of sets of other random variables.
+Another powerful feature of PSL is its ability to easily define \emph{aggregates}, which are rules that define random variables to be deterministic functions of sets of other random variables.
 The advantage of aggregates is that they can be used to define dependencies that do not scale in magnitude with the number of groundings in the data.
 For example, consider a model for predicting interests in a social network.
-A fragment of a PSL program for doing this is
+A fragment of a PSL program for this task follows.

 These two rules express the belief that interests are correlated along friendship links in the social network, and also that certain demographic information is predictive of specific interests.
 The question any domain expert or learning algorithm faces is how strongly each rule should be weighted relative to each other.
 The challenge of answering this question when using templates is that the number of groundings of the first rule varies from person to person based on the number of friends, while the groundings of the second remain constant (one per person).
-This variable scaling of the two types of dependencies makes it difficult to find weights that accurately reflect the relative influence each type of dependency should have across people with different numbers of friends.
+This inconsistent scaling of the two types of dependencies makes it difficult to find weights that accurately reflect the relative influence each type of dependency should have across people with different numbers of friends.

-Using an aggregate can solve this problem of variable scaling.
-Instead of using a separate ground rule to relate the interest of each friend, we can define that is only grounded once for each person, relating an average interest across all friends to each person's own interests.
-A PSL fragment for this is
+Using an aggregate can solve this problem of inconsistent scaling.
+Instead of using a separate ground rule to relate the interest of each friend, we can define a rule that is only grounded once for each person, relating an average interest across all friends to each person's own interests.
+A PSL fragment for this approach is

-Here the predicate \texttt{AverageFriendInterest/2} is an aggregate that is constrained to be the average amount of interest each friend of a person \texttt{P} has in an interest \texttt{I}.
-The weight $\param_1$ can now be scaled more accurately relative to other types of features because there is only one grounding per person.
+where the predicate \texttt{AverageFriendInterest/2} is an aggregate that is constrained to be the average amount of interest each friend of a person \texttt{P} has in an interest \texttt{I}.
+The weight of the logical rule can now be scaled more appropriately relative to other types of features because there is only one grounding per person.

 For a more complex example, consider the problem of determining whether two references in the data refer to the same underlying person.
 One useful feature to use is whether they have similar sets of friends in the social network.
 Again, a rule could be defined that is grounded out for each friendship pair, but this would suffer from the same scaling issues as the previous example.
 Instead, we can use an aggregate to directly express how similar the two references' sets of friends are.
 A function that measures the similarity of two sets $A$ and $B$ is \emph{Jaccard similarity}: